thijstakken/MusicService/README.md

 7. ⬆ Create a [pull request](https://github.com/thijstakken/MusicService/pulls)
 8. 🚀 Wait for it to be reviewed and merged!

-(cleaning up, or starting over with testing) delete container with: ... delete volumes with: docker volume rm my-vol
+9. Cleaning up, or starting over with testing: <br>
+- Delete the container with: `docker rm musicservice`
+- Delete the config volume with: `docker volume rm config`
+- Delete the musiccache volume with: `docker volume rm musiccache`

 Use at your own risk, never trust the code of a random dude on the internet without first checking it yourself :)